Koh Sotin district

 The district is easily accessed by boat from Kampong Cham.
 Road access however, is via 12 kilometres of secondary road to National road 11 and then a further 18 kilometres to the intersection with National Highway 7.
 From this intersection in Tbong Khmom district is it a further 12 kilometres west to the provincial capital.
 This small relatively narrow district follows the south bank of the Mekong for about 25 kilometres.
 As the district is low lying, much of the land area of the district is inundated when the Mekong rises during the wet season.

-An unusual birth

-On 11 November 2004, Koh Sotin was home to an unusual birth.
-A two headed calf was born to a local farmer and a rumour quickly spread that it was a miracle that might help students pass their upcoming exams.
-Hundreds of students flocked to burn incense and make offerings to the dead calf, hoping that the miracle might increase their brainpower.
-The farmer who owned the animal packed the dead body in ice to slow decomposition and take advantage of the windfall.
-Hopeful pilgrims were willing to pay anything from a few cents to a few dollars for an audience with the deceased bovine.

 Location

 Koh Sotin district is in southern Kampong Cham Province.
 The Mekong runs along the northern border of the district and the district boundary includes the river itself to midstream.
 Reading from the north clockwise, Koh Sotin shares a border with Kang Meas and Kampong Siem districts to the north and the district of Kampong Cham to the north east.
 Tbong Khmom and Ou Reang Ou districts are to the east.
 To the south is Sithor Kandal district of Prey Veng province and Srei Santhor district lies on the western boundary.